🔄

 Soundproofing, on the other hand, is about blocking sound transmission.
 It requires adding significant mass and density to your walls, floor, and ceiling to create a barrier that sound waves can’t easily penetrate.
 So, while panels will make your home theater sound amazing, they won’t stop your neighbor from hearing the movie.

-Myth #2: Any Foam Can Block Sound
+Myth 2: Any Old Foam Can Block Sound

 You’ve probably seen photos of studios with egg crates or packing foam on the walls.
 While it might look the part, most generic foam does very little for sound control.
 Acoustic foam and panels are engineered with a specific open-cell structure and density designed to effectively trap and convert sound energy into tiny amounts of heat.
 Random foam from a packing box just doesn't have the right properties.